Business Assets and Divorce

-Divorce is seldom an easy business, but the problems are compounded when there is a family business involved.
+The problems associated with divorce are compounded when there is a family business involved.
 The division of the spoils has traditionally been the subject of a great deal of argument, but recent cases have at least clarified the thinking of the highest judges in the land.
-The leading case, which was decided in the Lords, involved a Mr and Mrs White, who were farmers.
-The ruling established the principle that there has to be a good reason for the division of assets to be unequal.

 Unequal splits of joint business assets can be proper in some circumstances.
 For example, in a case in which the husband’s business did not have sufficient liquidity (ability to generate cash) to finance an equal split, Mr Justice Coleridge awarded the wife a 39 per cent share of the total assets, which included the family home.
 Because of the financial circumstances of the business, the balance of her settlement was ordered to be paid over a period of years.
 The judge commented that the “…old taboos against selling the goose that lays the golden eggs have been largely laid to rest…but if it is necessary to sell her, it is essential that her egg-laying abilities are damaged as little as possible in the process.”